Horatius Murray

 General Sir Horatius Murray, GCB, KBE, DSO (18 April 1903 – 1989) was a senior British Army officer who served with distinction during the Second World War and later in the Korean War.

 Early life and military career

 Educated at Peter Symonds School and the Royal Military College, Sandhurst, Horatius Murray joined the British Army and was commissioned as a second lieutenant into the Cameronians (Scottish Rifles) in 1923.
 He was promoted to lieutenant in 1925.
-In 1935 he was transferred to the Queen's Own Cameron Highlanders and advanced to the rank of captain He attended the Staff College, Camberley for two years from January 1936.
-After Staff College he was given a staff posting at the War Office and was promoted to major in August 1940.
+In 1935 he was transferred to the Queen's Own Cameron Highlanders and advanced to the rank of captain.
+He attended the Staff College, Camberley for two years from January 1936.
+After Staff College he was given a staff posting at the War Office and was promoted to major in August 1940, by which time World War II had been raging for almost a year.